 2. Plunge the peel into boiling water for a couple of minutes. to remove any bitterness.

-3. Put the peel in a glass jar and fill with Olive Oil.
+3. Put the peel in a glass jar and fill with Extra Virgin Olive Oil from Spain.
 Then simmer the jar in a bain-marie for 2 hours so the flavours gently infuse.
 Leave to cool.
 Be patient!
 Leave to rest for at least 24 hours.

 4. The next day, strain the oil to remove any peel.